turingschool/launch-curriculum/module3/preparation/Week1/HTMLFundamentals.md

 - Click the inspect arrow and click on something in the browser.
 What HTML element is it?
 - Click on something else in the browser, something you suspect will be a different HTML element.
 - Move the dock to the right
+- Make some changes to the webpage by updating the HTML and/or CSS in the dev tools.
 - Close the dev tools
 - Re-open the dev tools - where is the dock?
 - Open the same site in another tab - are the dev tools open in that tab?
 - Close your dev tools
 - Open and close them **one last time** to make sure you're getting that keyboard shortcut down!
+✅ Send a screenshot of the changes you made in the site to your instructors!